 World-wide, there are an estimated 71 million people living with chronic hepatitis C - 130,000 of them in Australia.

 Hepatitis SA is a non-profit, community-based organisation that provides information, education and support services to South Australians affected by hepatitis B and hepatitis C. This includes people with hepatitis B or C, their family and friends, and professionals who support them.
-We also provide hepatitis C and clean needle program (CNP) peer education and support services, and operate a CNP secondary site.
+We also provide hepatitis C and Needle and Syringe Program (NSP) peer education and support services, and operate a NSP secondary site.